z2oh/lambda-script/README.md

 add 2 2
 ```

-and begins evaluating `add 2 2`.
+After the input file is parsed, the program begins evaluating `add 2 2`.
 The evaluation advances by one operation every time stdin advances a line.
 The eventual output looks like the following:

 ```
 add 2 2